-PhD Students: Naemi Luckner, Francisco Nunes, Irene Posch, Petr Slovak, Katharina Spiel, Matthias Wunsch, Jean Hallewell, Armin Wagner.
+PhD Students: Toni Michel Franziska Tachtler Naemi Luckner, Irene Posch, Katharina Spiel, Matthias Wunsch, Jean Hallewell, Armin Wagner.
 Recently graduated: Eva Ganglbauer, Florian Güldenpfennig, Oliver Hödl, Francisco Nunes, Petr Slovak,

 Teaching: Fundamental Research Methods for Doctoral Students, User Research Methods, Applications in Healthcare, HCI in Healthcare, eHealth Theory & Practice, Mobile Computing in Healthcare, Media Informatics Seminar, Medical Informatics Seminar & Project, Intro to Research Methods for PhD students.

 Previous Masters Students - EPILOG winners: Janis Meissner Distinguished Young Alumna-Award of the Faculty of Informatics June 2016 - Tools for Wools: Learning from and designing for Urban Knitters.
 Jasmin Grosinger - Diploma Thesis Award Nov 2012 - Agile Life: Persuasive Touch Interface Technology for Enhancing Older Adults' Levels of Physical Activity.

 Trained coach (personal, professional/executive); group facilitation; public speaking;